 Caring for people, pets and property in an emergency

 You may have to care for injured people or pets after an earthquake.
 First aid and CPR training can help with this; contact your local chapter of the American Red Cross to become certified.

 After an earthquake, you and your family could be ordered to evacuate a damaged area.
 If you have pets, find out where you could shelter your family pets if you should have to evacuate.

 Flood zones near your home, work or school

 If you work, live or go to school near a dam – know the flood-zone information and have a prepared evacuation plan.
 Dams can fail during major earthquakes, so be prepared for potential flooding.

 Prepare your home for an earthquake

 Make your home more resistant to earthquake damage by assessing its structure and contents.
-Look into whether your home anchored to its foundation, has weak crawl space walls, is unbraced pier-and-post foundations or has masonry walls or foundations that are not reinforced.
+Look into whether your home is anchored to its foundation, has weak crawl space walls, has unbraced pier-and-post foundations or has masonry walls or foundations that are not reinforced.
 Hire a professional contractor to fix weaknesses you find.
 If you rent, ask your landlord how the home has been strengthened to guard against earthquakes.

 Use this checklist to prepare your home an earthquake.

 - Place large or heavy objects on lower shelves.